Rep. Lauren Boebert used campaign funds for rent and utilities, new filing shows – KION546

 Colorado Rep. Lauren Boebert paid utility and rent bills with campaign funds, according to a new filing the Republican lawmaker made this week with the Federal Election Commission.

-The report, submitted to the FEC on Tuesday, details a series of four payments this year totaling $6,650 to John Pacheco, whose address is the same as Shooters Grill in Rifle, Colorado — the restaurant that Boebert has owned.
+The report, submitted to the FEC on Tuesday, details a series of four payments this year totaling $6,650 to John Pacheco, whose address is the same as Shooters Grill in Rifle, Colorado — the gun-themed restaurant that Boebert owns.
 The payments are described as rent and utilities that had been erroneously billed to campaign.

+Boeber refused to answer CNN’s questions Thursday.
+In an email, her spokesman Ben Stout said the funds in question “were reimbursed months ago when Rep. Boebert self-reported the error.”

+It is against the law to use campaign funds for personal use.
+And Adav Noti, a top official with the nonpartisan Campaign Legal Center, said using donors’ money to pay rent and utilities is a “flagrant violation.”

-This week’s filing updated an earlier report from Boebert’s campaign and shows payments for the same amounts and on the same dates — previously described as personal expenses — as going to Pacheco.
-And, for the first time, the filing indicated that the money had been used to pay rent and utility bills.
+This week’s filing amended the July report from Boebert’s campaign and showed the payments for the same amounts and on the same dates — previously described as personal expenses — as going to Pacheco.
+And, for the first time, the campaign indicated that the money had been used to pay rent and utility bills.

-On Thursday morning, FEC spokesman Christian Hilland said, “Our campaign finance analysts will review (Boebert’s) amended report to see if it’s sufficient.”
+On Thursday, FEC spokesman Christian Hilland said, “Our campaign finance analysts will review (Boebert’s) amended report to see if it’s sufficient.”

+Forbes and The Denver Post first reported the Boebert’s new campaign filing.

 But Ringgold also said that “prompt action to obtain reimbursement of the funds in question will be taken into consideration.”